rm511130/acme.sh.4.GCP.managed.domains/README.md

 [Mon Jul  6 00:32:52 UTC 2020] And the full chain certs is there:  /home/ubuntu/.acme.sh/pks4u.com/fullchain.cer
 ```

-- You can use https://www.sslshopper.com/certificate-decoder.html to decode the cert at /home/ubuntu/.acme.sh/pks4u.com/pks4u.com.cer and you'll see:
+- You can use https://www.sslshopper.com/certificate-decoder.html to decode the cert:

 ```
 Certificate Information: